connectedway/OpenFiles/LINUX.md

 Of NOTE: We are using an escaped form ‘FILE%3A/tmp/krbof’, for the cache name.
 The unescaped name of the cache is therefore `FILE:/tmp/krbof`.
 That form is what would be used in kinit and kdestroy.
-The colon needs to be escaped in the cache name so that it doesn’t is not confused with other colons in the syntax of the file name URL.
+The colon needs to be escaped in the cache name so that it is not confused with other colons in the syntax of the file name URL.

+Here is a session using a KEYRING based credential cache:

 ```
 $ # add a ticket to the KEYRING of cache